Mental disorder: Neurodevelopmental disorders

-Eating disorder
+Eating disorders

 An eating disorder is a serious mental health condition that involves an unhealthy relationship with food and body image.
 They can cause severe physical and psychological problems.
 Eating disorders involve disproportionate concern in matters of food and weight.
 Categories of disorder in this area include anorexia nervosa, bulimia nervosa, exercise bulimia or binge eating disorder.

-Sleep disorder
+Sleep disorders

 Sleep disorders are associated with disruption to normal sleep patterns.
 A common sleep disorder is insomnia, which is described as difficulty falling and/or staying asleep.
 Other sleep disorders include narcolepsy, sleep apnea, REM sleep behavior disorder, chronic sleep deprivation, and restless leg syndrome.

 Narcolepsy is a condition of extreme tendencies to fall asleep whenever and wherever.
 People with narcolepsy feel refreshed after their random sleep, but eventually get sleepy again.
 Narcolepsy diagnosis requires an overnight stay at a sleep center for analysis, during which doctors ask for a detailed sleep history and sleep records.
 Doctors also use actigraphs and polysomnography.
 Doctors will do a multiple sleep latency test, which measures how long it takes a person to fall asleep.

 Sleep apnea, when breathing repeatedly stops and starts during sleep, can be a serious sleep disorder.
 Three types of sleep apnea include obstructive sleep apnea, central sleep apnea, and complex sleep apnea.
 Sleep apnea can be diagnosed at home or with polysomnography at a sleep center.
 An ear, nose, and throat doctor may further help with the sleeping habits.